marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Verifying #####

 There's also a function called *assert* in this module.
-Its main purpose is:
+Its main purpose is to check a value, so:

 * If given value isn't False, return it.
-* Otherwise, if given value is False, runs given block (other argument).
+* Otherwise, runs given block (other argument).

 Let's see a small example below: